Azure/azure-docs-powershell-aip/Azure Information Protection/PurviewInformationProtection/Get-ScanStatus.md

 To obtain further details, use one or both of the following methods:

 - Use the **NodesInfo** variable to view details about the current scanning status for each node.
-For more information, see the examples below.
+For more information, see the examples.

 - Use the **Verbose** parameter to view details such as the number of scanned files, amount of data scanned, and details for each repository scanned.